-Washington, D.C. is the capital city of the United States.
-The city of Washington is part of the District of Columbia ("D.C."), the federal district encompassing the city.
+The nation's capital, D.C., is Washington, D.C.
+The specific city of Washington is part of the District of Columbia ("D.C."), the federal district encompassing the city.
 Washington is surrounded by the states of Virginia (to the west and southwest) and Maryland (on its other sides).
 Principal thoroughfares servicing the Washington area include Interstate I-495 (also known as the Capital Beltway); Interstates I-66, I-95, I-295, I-395; and U.S. Route 50.
 Public transportation in the city is provided by the Washington Metropolitan Area Transit Authority, which operates a regional subway (Metrorail) and bus (Metrobus) system.
 The Washington area is served by three major airports: Ronald Reagan Washington National Airport located in Arlington, Virginia; Washington Dulles International Airport in Dulles, Virginia; and Baltimore-Washington International Airport located just outside of Baltimore, Maryland.
-Educational institutions in the city include the Catholic University of America, Georgetown University, and Howard University.
+Educational institutions in the city include the Catholic University of America, Georgetown University and Howard University.

 Named after the nation's first president, Washington houses the core of all three branches of the U.S. federal government.
 The city also serves as the headquarters of several national and international institutions, including the World Bank and the International Monetary Fund.
 Although the city has a mayor and a municipal government, Congress has the ultimate authority over the city and district, whose residents do not have elected representatives in either branch of the federal legislature.